 Lefkada Ionian Islands, Greece Travel Guide

-Lefkada, an outdoor playground, has diverse landscapes for various activities.
+Lefkada, an outdoor playground, possesses diverse landscapes for various activities.

 Easy to moderate, relatively short, mostly shaded.
 Leads to refreshing waterfalls and natural pools.